kissgyorgy/simple-podcast-dl/README.md

 ## Development

-The project have a `, so you can simply install everything needed for development with a single command:
+The project has a `pyproject.toml`, so you can simply install everything needed for development with a single command:

 ```
 $ pip install pipenv